devpunks/snuggsi/README.md

 # snuggsi

-Browser component extensions.
+Browser extensions.

 https://w3c.github.io/webcomponents/spec/custom

 _Why?_ We don't need _(yet)_ another framework.
 We need _"syntactic sugar"_ around new spec driven browser features.
+"Browser extensions" if you will.
+For instance the _"DOM Extensions"_ are great to use as you are always interacting with Living DOM nodes.
+This gives you the ability to gradually incorporate your extension of choice a la carte into your existing client side code!
+Best of all, works in your favorite browser today! _for the most part_.
+This means you can try out the extensions just by "Copy & Pasta"'ing directly into your console straight from the README!

+Modern client side Javascript specs have been moving at light speed the past couple of years.
+Best to avoid front end frameworks wherever possible as the browser can provide you with all you need in 2017!
+If you are uncomfortable with a particular browser's javascript implementation then pollyfills are typically trivial to implement.
+These backwards compatibility snippets can be injected prior to your code.
+In the future they removed when you feel your respective browser landscape has matured.
+And if a feature we've implemented doesn't work to your liking feel free to [submit an issue](https://github.com/snuggs/snuggsi) and we will attempt a [polyfill](https://en.wikipedia.org/wiki/Polyfill) for you ASAP!

+*Using modern browser specifications have allowed us to decrease framework code by ~80%*.
+Hence why these are _"extensions"_ and not _YAFF (Yet Another Front-end Framework)_ The browsers are working dilligently abiding by the specs and we should be abiding by the hard work they have put in over the years.
+Finally coming to fruition.
-Consider them _"DOM Extensions"_ as you are always interacting with Living DOM nodes.
-This gives you the ability to gradually incorporate these extensions into your existing code!
-Best of all, works in your browser today! _for the most part_.
-And if the feature doesn't, it will in the immediate future without you having to "update" anything.
-The browsers are working dilligently abiding by the specs.
-Therefore not only can we use the features today, this `README` alone will better acclaimate you to *modern browser development using javascript*.
+You are able to use these features for the immediate future without you having to "update" anything.
+Therefore not only can we use modern style code today, this `README` alone will better acclaimate you to *modern browser development using javascript*.

 ## Syntactic DOM "Sugar"